threefoldfoundation/info_sdk/src/6_develop/code/web/code_web.md

 - delegate your domain to that gateway.
 - create subdomains using that domain.
 - create a tcp reverse proxy on the gateway.
-- use `trc` flist to expose your running containers.
+- use `trc` Flist to expose your running containers.
 - managed domain example

 Also show how to use the gateway4to6 workloads for users with IPv4 only networks to get IPv6 connectivity through the gateway